zerotier/terraform-multicloud-quickstart/README.md

 <img src="https://i.imgur.com/5tRu35i.jpeg" alt="old man yells at cloud" /><br/>
 </p>

+To lower the bar of entry, we have made it easy to toggle which cloud vendors are used in the lab.

 ## Configure the Quickstart repository

 Check out the source code for the quickstart and cd into the